claresudbery/clare-wiki-ably/pages/organising/tools/kit.md

 	- Scroll down on the right, find Segments => Create a Segment
 	- Matching all => Add filter
 	- Subscribed to => forms => select form(s)
-		- Note: As well as any manually-created forms, this will also allow you to select the subscription form on your creator profile and the subscription form on your landing page
+		- Note: As well as any manually-created forms, this will also allow you to select the subscription form on your creator profile ([mine is here, still a work in progress](https://queen-of-questions.kit.com/)) and the subscription form on your landing page ([mine is here, still a work in progress](https://queen-of-questions.kit.com/landing))
 	- Click Add filter
 	- Click Save
 - To delete / edit a segment, select it and it will then appear on the left and you can click where it says Edit in brackets